Centennial · Arapahoe County

 👴

-For a standard HECM, you need to be 62.
-But jumbo proprietary reverse mortgages are available at age 55+ in Colorado.
-If you're between 55 and 61 with a high-value home, this may be your best option.
+For a standard HECM, yes — 62 is the minimum.
+But jumbo proprietary reverse mortgages are available to Colorado homeowners as young as 55.
+If you’re between 55 and 61 with a high-value home, this may be your best option.

 🏔️